siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 therefore to elementary charge, is not determined at this level of analysis.

 Whether same-sign closures repel and opposite-sign closures attract is not established here.
-It requires computing the net momentum flux between two interacting modes — the tools of the next chapter.
+It requires deriving the interaction law between two such organized shell readings — the task of the next chapter.

 ## Net chirality is required